 DAY 3: LOCAL LEGENDS

 Rise, shine and bask in the breakfast buffet at ANDRE’S in the DoubleTree by Hilton Torrance.
 Then head over to Torrance’s open-air farmers’ market (open Tuesdays and Saturdays), to experience one of the largest and most successful farmers’ markets in Southern California.
 Explore MITSUWA MARKETPLACE and its truly epic food court for lunch before spending an afternoon in nature.
 You can escape into a world of green meadows, graceful willow trees and migrating water birds at the MADRONA MARSH PRESERVE AND NATURE CENTER— a secret urban oasisright in the heart of Torrance.
-If you’re feeling crafty, try MONKISH BREWING CO., ABSOLUTION BREWING CO., THE DUDES’ BREWING CO., HOPSAINT BREWING CO., SCHOLB PREMIUM ALES, or COSMIC BREWERY to experience the truly broad range of craft beers Torrance has to offer.
+If you’re feeling crafty, try MONKISH BREWING CO., ABSOLUTION BREWING CO., THE DUDES’ BREWING CO., HOPSAINT BREWING CO. or SCHOLB PREMIUM ALES to experience the truly broad range of craft beers Torrance has to offer.
 And because we all need more Torrance ramen in our lives, end your day at RAMEN RESTAURANT KO-RYU, a cozy ramen shop known for huge flavors and unique bowls like the Garlic Bom Ramen and Shacho Ramen, with its own secret broth ingredient.
 If you’re a spice ninja, take a look at the Legends Challenge wall of fame, honoring those ramen warriors who dared to take the Ko-Ryu spicy ramen challenge.
 Or, indulge in true Southern California cuisine at the new 21 SQUARE BAR + KITCHEN, located nearby at the Marriott Redondo Beach Hotel, quickly becoming a favorite with locals and visitors alike.